-Reverend Lawson speaks with clarity to the younger generation about the need to transform ourselves to build a world founded on truth and nonviolence.
-We need this clarity more than ever.
 Bringing Reverend Lawson to Philadelphia on the eve of Mahatma Gandhi’s birthday would be a catalyst for a movement that finds the way forward in these times of pessimism and crisis.
 Please help us honor him for his courageous and pioneering work in building the Civil Rights movement.
 Help us raise money for an honorarium and his travel expenses!

 You can find more information about the Year of Gandhi at http://www.yearofgandhi2019.org

 #1 fundraising platform

 More people start fundraisers on GoFundMe than on any other platform.
 Learn more

 In the rare case something isn’t right, we will work with you to determine if misuse occurred.
 Learn more

 Contact us with your questions and we’ll answer, day or night.
 Learn more